jeffrey500/EMG_Board/README.md

 ### Bottom Ground
 <img src="media/Bottom_Ground.png" width="80%" alt="Bottom_Ground">

-## Notes
-This Github README will be updated as the design is validated with lab testing.
-Board has already been order for assembly and is awaiting delivery.

 ## License
 [EMG_Board](https://github.com/jeffrey500/EMG_Board) © 2026 by [Jeffrey Zhu](https://jzhu.ca) is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).